harness/developer-hub/docs/continuous-delivery/gitops/use-gitops/install-a-harness-git-ops-agent.md

 :::note

-For the purposes of this tutorial, we will be creating a regular Harness GitOps agent without an existing Argo CD instance (non-BYOA setup).
-For creating a BYOA setup (with an existing Argo CD installation), please refer to [Bring Your Own Argo CD (BYOA) into Harness GitOps](/docs/continuous-delivery/gitops/connect-and-manage/multiple-argo-to-single-harness.md)
+For the example in this topic, a regular Harness GitOps agent is created without an existing Argo CD instance (non-BYOA setup).
+For creating a BYOA setup (with an existing Argo CD installation), please refer to [Bring Your Own Argo CD into Harness GitOps](/docs/continuous-delivery/gitops/connect-and-manage/multiple-argo-to-single-harness)

 :::